-Unlike China, Taiwan offers artistic freedom.
+Unlike in China, Taiwan offers artistic freedom.
 You can spend all day wandering around artistic alleyways like Huashan 1914 Creative Park or restored heritage buildings converted into art places like Red House and Bipiliao Historic Street.

-Taipei is abounded with quirky cafes.
+Taipei abounds with quirky cafes.
 Basis your quirk you can choose a café – Cafe & Cats 1998 if you are a cat lover, Modern Toilet Restaurant if you like Shit, Rilakkuma Café if you are still in love with stuffed Bears and Hello Kitty Kitchen and Dining if you are a Hello Kitty fan.
 Here’s a piece of trivia for you.
 Did you know the Cat café culture started from Taiwan before taking off in Japan and elsewhere?

-If you are skyscraper lover, Taipei 101 is for you.
+If you are a skyscraper lover, Taipei 101 is for you.
 It held the record of being tallest in the world until Burj Khalifa came up in 2009.
-It has the fastest elevator going from 5th floor to the 87th floor in 49 seconds.
+It has the fastest elevator going from the 5th floor to the 87th floor in 49 seconds.
 Watching the 101 Skyline in sunset hues from Elephant Mountain is an experience that I’ll remember for my life.

 This was how Taiwan surprised a first-time visitor like me, who could only manage to spend a week there.
 It’s a beautiful country that will amaze you at every turn and you would not be able to help yourself from falling in love with it.
 What are you waiting for?
 Go explore Taiwan NOW!

-1. Getting in: You are exempted from visa application process if you have a valid visa for USA / UK / Japan / Schenzen / Aus / NZ / Canada / Singapore.
+1. Getting in: You are exempted from the visa application process if you have a valid visa for USA / UK / Japan / Schenzen / Aus / NZ / Canada / Singapore.
 All you have to do is get an online authorisation certificate, which takes less than a minute.
 And you don’t even need that you are from any of the above-mentioned countries.